Norton and Cuckney: Norton

 Norton is situated three quarters of a mile to the north east of Cuckney, near the northern boundary of the parish.
 It is a linear settlement on the old packhorse trail from Mansfield to Worksop.
 Property boundaries are generally very attractive, including stone walls, green verges and estate fencing.
 The small village green at the corner of Carburton Road is a focal point.
 Architectural interest, in terms of form, detailing and materials is strong throughout the settlement and the layout and form of buildings ensures that there is a unified historic character.

 Landscape

-Predominantly, many of the parish residents are clustered around the villages.
+Predominantly, many of the parish residents were clustered around the villages.
 Outside of these is a scattering of farms, farmhouses and cottages amongst a wider rural setting.
 There are several lodges affiliated to the Welbeck Estate dotted throughout, mainly alongside the lake area.
 Some substantial wooded areas exist to the north (part of Welbeck Park), south and particularly east of the parish, primarily alongside the A616 Sheffield-Ollerton-Newark road, these are close to or considered part of Budby North Forest and the wider Sherwood Forest.